-|Help forecasters determine what severe storms will do next|
+|Goal||Help forecasters determine what severe storms will do next|

-|Report real-time weather data for "ground-truth" forecasts.|
+|Task||Report real-time weather data for "ground-truth" forecasts.|

 During hazardous weather, such as severe thunderstorms, floods, tornadoes, snow and ice storms, SKYWARN volunteers report what is happening at their location.
 They are asked to report whenever certain criteria are met such as when one inch of rain has fallen, four inches of snow is on the ground, a thunderstorm is producing hail, or trees have been blown down.

-SKYWARN volunteers are people who either have a strong interest in weather or are public service oriented.
+SKYWARN volunteers people who either have a strong interest in weather or are public service oriented.
 Our spotters are all ages beginning as young as 14 and range well into retirement age.
-We have farmers, pilots, engineers, housewives, lawyers, television cameramen, teachers, students, firemen, and more.
-Our volunteers are truly diverse but with a common interest in weather and a strong desire to help their community.
+We have farmers, pilots, engineers, home makers, lawyers, television cameramen, teachers, students, firemen, and more.
+While most SKYWARN volunteers are members of the general public, there is a core group that are licensed amateur radio operators.